Racism in Europe: Bulgaria

 In 2011 the parliamentary party Ataka, identifying itself as nationalist, attacked the mosque in the center of Sofia during the Friday prayer.
 In 2013 one of the leaders of another nationalist party, VMRO, Angel Djambasky was put under investigation for calling the people to arm themselves against the immigrants.

 At least 6 racist crimes are perpetrated between 3 and 13 November of every year.

-112 intellectuals sign a petition to the attorney general not to register the party Ataka, which was rejected by the attorney general.
+112 intellectuals signed a petition to the attorney general not to register the party Ataka, which was rejected by the attorney general.

 In October 2019, Bulgarian supporters shouted racist abuse towards Black English footballers during a match.

+In June 2023, Bulgaria's Commission for Protection Against Discrimination (CPD) fined VMRO - Bulgarian National Movement (VMRO-BND) because of the “Gypsy Issue” section on their website.
+They were also prohibited from posting content that promotes hatred against ethnic minorities.

 Cyprus

 The National Popular Front, or National People's Front (Greek: Εθνικό Λαϊκό Μέτωπο (ΕΛΑΜ), Ethniko Laiko Metopo ELAM (Cyprus)), is a far-right movement (and later, political party) founded in 2008 in the Republic of Cyprus.
 The party has been the subject of controversy in the Cypriot media and broader political scene.
 It has been repeatedly accused of promoting racism and being involved in acts of violence.
 Guest workers have reportedly often been a target of racial abuse from employers, landlords and government employees.